GFDRR/CCDR-tools/_sources/docs/hzd_hm-data.md

 ## Drought & Water scarcity

-The Agricultural Stress Index by FAO depicts the frequency of severe drought in areas where: i) 30 percent of the cropped land; or ii) 50 percent of the cropped land has been affected.
+The [**Agricultural Stress Index**](https://www.fao.org/giews/earthobservation/access.jsp) by **FAO** depicts the frequency of severe drought in areas where: i) 30 percent of the cropped land; or ii) 50 percent of the cropped land has been affected.
 The historical frequency of severe droughts (as defined by ASI) is based on the entire the times series (1984-2021).
+Data are available in

 ```{figure} images/fao_asi.jpg
 ---